 - Final average monthly compensation.
-The highest average monthly rate of compensation based on five consecutive calendar years out of the 10 calendar years immediately preceding the first day of the month coincident with or next following the earlier of March 15, 1997, or your termination date. - Credited service.
+The highest average monthly rate of compensation based on 5 consecutive calendar years out of the 10 calendar years immediately preceding the first day of the month coincident with or next following the earlier of March 15, 1997, or your termination date. - Credited service.
 Your credited service prior to January 1, 1976, is equal to the total period of continuous service from your date of employment calculated to completed months of service.
 After December 31, 1975, you will accrue credited service during each Plan Year in which you accrue 1,000 or more hours of service.
 In the Plan Year in which you terminate service with the Company, you will receive one year of credited service irrespective of whether you have 1,000 hours of service.

 However, different rules may apply if you were part of an acquired population.
-Call the Citi Pension Center for more information.
-See instructions on the inside front cover.
+Call the Citi Benefits Center for more information.